Luxury Is Evolving: Why Legacy, Not Lavishness, Will Define the Next Generation of Leaders

 Legacy as the New Luxury

 Here’s the pivot: Luxury grounded in legacy.
-My mother taught me that a beautiful thing does more than simply look good—it moves you, roots you in your values, and outlives any trend.
-My father reminded me that legacy work—planting seeds for others—outlasts any shiny trophy or heavyweight title.
+My mother taught me that a beautiful thing does more than simply look good.
+Beautiful things move you, root you in your values, and outlive trends.
+My dad (my stepdad who I always called “Dad”) reminded me that legacy work—planting seeds for others—outlasts any shiny trophy or heavyweight title.
+My father (may he rest in peace) leaves me with a solid knowing that I am always worthy.

 In leadership, legacy-driven luxury looks like: